aoleg/Photographic-styles-and-wildcards-for-Krea-2/README.md

-# Krea-2 Styles for A1111 / Forge / Forge Neo
+# Krea-2 Styles and Wildcards for A1111 / Forge / Forge Neo

-TL&DR: Photographic styles for WebUI Forge Neo for Krea-2 (LLM encoder, no voodoo quality enhancers).

 A `styles.csv` style library written specifically for **LLM-encoder image models** (Krea-2, and anything else using a Qwen3-VL / T5 / similar text encoder), as opposed to the CLIP-L/CLIP-G